The Best Product Liability Insurance Companies

 Product liability insurance is insurance that provides coverage for businesses that manufacture or sell physical products in the event a product causes harm (like injuries or property damage) to an individual or another business.
 This guide will cover all of the information business owners need to know when buying product liability insurance.
 This guide will first explain how product liability law works and then describe what product liability insurance is, what it does and doesn’t cover, factors to consider when buying a policy, and the top product liability insurance providers.

-Before diving into the details, here is a preview of our top picks.
+Before diving into the details, here is a preview of some of our top picks.

 What Is Product Liability?

 Products are not always perfect, and occasionally, a defect that occurs in the design, manufacture, or sale of the product may have adverse consequences for those who buy it.
 As such, manufacturers, distributors, retailers, and others in a product’s supply chain can be held legally responsible when a defective product causes injury or property damage to another business or individual.
 The legal doctrine of product liability serves to hold businesses accountable, compensate those who experience harm, and ensure that products are safe and work as intended.